How To Calculate Shipping Costs and Choose the Right Service

 Optimize shipping costs with EasyPost

-EasyPost will save you money on your shipping costs.
-Our API is free for those who ship fewer than 10,000 packages a month, and the more you ship, the more you save.
+One of the best ways to lower shipping costs is to use a shipping platform that offers discounted rates.
+EasyPost has over 100 eligible carriers, making it quick and easy for businesses to find and compare the cheapest shipping rates and best delivery times.
+EasyPost is free for those who ship fewer than 10,000 packages a month, and the more you ship, the more you save.
 We deliver the most reliable logistics technology platform for businesses of all sizes, with 99.9% uptime even during peak season shipping.